-This type of dental bridge consists to two dental crowns that go over two anchoring teeth (abutment teeth) on each side of the dental bridge and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.
+This type of dental bridge consists of two dental crowns that go over two anchoring teeth (abutment teeth) on each side of the dental bridge and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.

 Dental bridges are highly durable and will last many years, however they may need replacement or need to be re-cemented due to normal wear.
 Despite this, there are steps that you can take to maintain your dental bridge and get the most out of it.